King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/Instructions_on_How_to_Write_Ontology_User_Stories.md

 - **Age:** Provide an approximate age or age range.
 - **Occupation:** Describe the persona's profession or field of expertise.
 - **Skills and Interests:** Identify what the persona is proficient in and what they are interested in.
-- **Challenges and Needs:** Highlight specific challenges the persona faces that could be addressed by your ontology.

 By clearly defining a persona, you can better understand how they would interact with your ontology and what functionality they would expect.